 - Process the cooked chickpeas (garbanzo beans) into a paste, add the sauteed vegetables and process briefly.

 - Stir in peanut butter/tahini and parsley.
 (If using fresh parsley, process it before the chickpeas.)

 - No food processor?
 You can use a hand blender or even a potato masher to smash the chickpeas and simply stir in the remaining ingredients.
 Be sure to finely chop the onions and shred or very finely chop the carrots if you don’t have a tool to blend them into the mixture.
 I love my Pampered Chef hand chopper for jobs like that!

 - Combine the flour, baking soda, and salt in a small bowl, then stir into chickpeas.

 - Fry small, thin patties in oil over medium-low heat for 1-2 minutes, until just beginning to brown.

 - Turn over and fry the other side until browned, crispy is optimal.

-*Any flour will work, including brown rice flour or 1 Tbs. coconut flour for gluten-free.
+Any flour will work, including brown rice flour or 1 Tbs. coconut flour (use the code STEWARDSHIP for 10% off at that site!) for gluten-free.
 To stay GF, use a GF tortilla or a corn tortilla, or serve over lettuce or corn chips.

 Total cost: about $3, plus <$1 for tortillas = 75 cents per person